Constrained Controller and Observer Design by Inverse Optimality: Practical Implementation

 In~\cite{DiCairano2010} an LQR with dense $Q$ provided an exact match.
 We are able to reproduce the same result by either adding the constraint that $S=0$ or minimizing, e.g., $\|S\|_1$.
 By minimizing the condition number of $H$, we obtain $\kappa(H)\approx 1.7$, as opposed to $\kappa(H)\approx 6.6$ found by~\cite{DiCairano2010}.
 In this case, there is no clear advantage in minimizing the condition number, since $6.6$ is so low that it does not cause numerical issues.
 If we minimize the condition number of $\boldsymbol{H}=\mathrm{blkdiag}(H,P)$, we obtain $\kappa(\boldsymbol{H})\approx 158.8$ with $S=0$ and $\kappa(\boldsymbol{H})\approx 149.2$ with $S$ free.

 We plot the control and output closed-loop trajectories in Figure~\ref{fig:pid}.
-One can see that MPC respects the constraints.
-As soon as the output enters the region in which no output nor input constraints would be active under the feedback $\hat K$, MPC and PID deliver the same control (blue and dotted red lines).
-The PID controller violates both the input and control constraints (red line).
+MPC respects the constraints and, as soon as the output enters the region in which no output nor input constraints would be active under the feedback $\hat K$, MPC and PID deliver the same control (blue and dotted red lines).
+The PID controller violates both the input and output constraints (red line).
 By saturating the PID input to satisfy the input constraint, the output is not stabilized (dotted yellow line).

 Consider now the desired feedback law